Binge drinking: Causes

-Other causes include feeling more grown-up and fitting in with peers and to increase the chance of sexual encounters.
+Other causes include feeling more grown-up and fitting in with peers, and increasing the chance of sexual encounters.
 Some also drink to alleviate psychological stress or anxiety.
 Research on interpersonal violence focused on mechanisms of victimization and perpetration (specifically stalking, harassment, sexual assault, and teen dating violence) among adolescents reported a significantly higher proportion of teenagers endorsing depressed mood and engagement in binge drinking among those subjected to victimization.

-Semi-structured interview were carried out with 64 14- to 17-year-olds who had an experience of binge drinking.
-These interviews found that motivations included social facilitation which was ease in social situations, individual benefits such as getting a 'buzz' and influences of peer pressure and social norms.
+Semi-structured interviews were carried out with 64 14- to 17-year-olds who had an experience of binge drinking.
+These interviews found that motivations included social facilitation, which was ease in social situations, individual benefits such as getting a 'buzz', and influences of peer pressure and social norms.

 Risk factors for binge drinking among adolescents include: low socioeconomic status, large amount of disposable (pocket) money, sensation and novelty seeking, low self-control, delinquency and having delinquent friends.
 Other risk factors include: using alcohol as a coping strategy for emotional problems (more common in adolescent girls), excessive drinking among peers, poor relationship with parents, alcohol abuse by parents.
 Genetic conditions combined with a background of negative environmental factors increase the harmful use of alcohol.
-Additionally the risk-taking behavior associated with adolescence promotes binge drinking.
+Additionally, the risk-taking behavior associated with adolescence promotes binge drinking.

 Health effects

-Acute intoxication, such as binge drinking and alcoholism, are known potent risk factors for suicide.
+Acute intoxication, such as binge drinking and alcoholism, is known to be a potent risk factor for suicide.
 Binge drinking is also associated with an increased risk of unplanned and unprotected sex, unplanned pregnancies, and an increased risk of HIV infection.
 10% of women and 19% of men have reported being assaulted as a result of alcohol.
 Males who drink more than 35 units of alcohol per week report being physically hurt as a result of alcohol, and 15% report physically hurting others as a result of their drinking.
 Almost 16% of binge drinkers report being taken advantage of sexually, and 8% report taking advantage of another person sexually as a result of alcohol within a one-year period.
 Heavy drinkers cause approximately 183,000 rapes and sexual assaults, 197,000 robberies, 661,000 aggravated assaults, and 1.7 million simple assaults each year.
-Binge drinking has been associated with higher probability of divorce, spousal abuse, and poor job performance.
+Binge drinking has been associated with a higher probability of divorce, spousal abuse, and poor job performance.
 Binge drinking can cause adverse effects on the body including effects on blood homeostasis and its circadian variation, cardiac rhythm, ischaemic heart disease, blood pressure, white blood cell activity, female reproductive hormone levels as well as adverse effects on the fetus.
 There is also evidence from animal studies that binge drinking causes brain damage.
 Binge drinking has been associated with lower abdominal pain in women.
 Ketoacidosis can occur in individuals who chronically abuse alcohol and have a recent history of binge drinking.
 Alcohol affects brain development quite significantly especially during adolescence when the brain is still developing.
 The main lobes that are involved in decision making and complex thought processes are undergoing their final development phase during adolescence and binge drinking can negatively stunt the growth of these frontal lobes.